The Howden Design Technology & Engineering Building

 Building materiality

-To assist with the proportions of the building and its sense of repose in the landscape we have introduced a horizontal split in the elevation establishing a low-level and high-level material.
-This has the effect of reducing the overall visual mass of the elevations within the woodland.
-The proposed bronze-coloured material for the upper level will tonally complement the woodland setting but will also maintain a low sheen and reflection.
+To assist with the proportions of the building and its sense of repose in the landscape we have introduced a horizontal split in the elevation.
+This establishes a low-level and high-level demarcation to reduce the visual mass of the building within the woodland.
+Contrasting tones of material on different planes have also been used to introduce depth and pattern to the exterior.

-By manipulating contrasting tones of material on different planes we have been able to introduce depth and pattern to the elevation.
-Brickwork is proposed for the low-level area.
-The brickwork colour and texture are intended to have parity with adjacent brick buildings.
 Architecturally, this creates a ‘monolithic’ base on which the more ‘open’ upper facades appear to sit, echoing the traditional and Classical forms of Stowe House.